-Back then, derivative trades were also known as ‘time bargains’, ‘time trades’, or ‘jobbing trades’.
-Despite an organized market for puts and calls, in 1733, the British Government declared the options trading as illegal in London.
+Derivative trades were also known as ‘time bargains’, ‘time trades’, or ‘jobbing trades’.
+Despite an organized market for puts and calls, in 1733, the British Government declared the options trading illegal in London.

 The ban, also known as the Sir John Barnard Act of 1733, lasted over 120 years until options trading was legalized again in 1860.4